niklasnorin/red-thesis/source/17-method-implementation.md

 After this point, all of the Target Application GPIO:s are connected to the GPIO:s of the Emulated Hardware Application via Quarterdock.

 ### A Complete Example
-To see a description of the setup and a test run of the Stopwatch Example Application and the Stopwatch Emulated Hardware Application, see [[#Appendix Y](?)].
+To see a description of the setup and a test run of the Stopwatch Example Application and the Stopwatch Emulated Hardware Application, see Appendix A.